SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Number two, we have started on our path to expand into casual genre, which represents a total addressable market in excess of $20 billion.
 We are working towards the launch of our Solitaire venture with beta expected out in early '21 and the full launch in the first half of '21.

-Number three, we have brought on some of the best talent in the industry, building on an already impressive team collaborating across the world.
+Number three, we have brought on some of the best talents in the industry, building on an already impressive team collaborating across the world.
 Looking ahead, we are confident we have strength and momentum across our games that will enable us to outpace industry growth in 2020 and beyond.

 Our success will be driven by a few key pillars.
 The first is the customer is number one.
 We go to work every day with a focus on the game franchises that players love.
 We seek out and get direct feedback on our current state and future path of our games.
-This helps ensure that we are building games that will resonate with our core demographic and, along with authentic content, our player base will continue to be so sticky.
+This helps ensure that we are building games that will resonate with our core demographic and along with authentic content, our player base will continue to be so sticky.

 The second is delivering unmatched quality.
-This is a collaborative effort across the company to create and implement best practice standards to ensure smooth, uninterrupted game play free of friction so that players can consistently enjoy our games and maximize the entertainment value of their time playing our games.
+This is a collaborative effort across the company to create and implement best practice standards to ensure smooth, uninterrupted gameplay free of friction so that players can consistently enjoy our games and maximize the entertainment value of their time playing our games.

 The third and fourth really go hand-in-hand, building a winning culture and attracting top talent.
 I can confidently say we have a great culture at SciPlay.
 Our culture took years to develop, and we work hard to be unique in how we operate.
 We value individuality and collaboration as a formula to win.
-We believe that this winning formula is reflected in this quarter's strong results, which we were able to deliver thanks to the hard work and dedication of the team members around the world, including Austin, Cedar Falls, Tel Aviv, Pune, Bangalore and [Kia] where our newest development team is located.
+We believe that this winning formula is reflected in this quarter's strong results, which we were able to deliver thanks to the hard work and dedication of the team members around the world, including Austin, Cedar Falls, Tel Aviv, Pune, Bangalore, and Kiev where our newest development team is located.
 The strength of our culture has attracted and will continue to bring in more top talent to the organization.

 To that end, we would like to welcome Danny Moy to the team who's joined as our Chief Strategy Officer in Q3.
-Danny has 20 years of experience at Zynga, King and Yahoo! in mergers and acquisitions, business development strategy and operations of leading global companies.
-In his new role, he will lead our corporate and business development efforts to identify M&A, new business opportunities, drive strategic planning process and oversee corporate strategy.
-We also welcome leaders in user acquisition, data, product management, quality assurance and engineering that brought in experience from across the mobile gaming and broad technology industries.
+Danny has 20 years of experience at Zynga, King, and Yahoo! in mergers and acquisitions, business development strategy, and operations of leading global companies.
+In his new role, he will lead our corporate and business development efforts to identify M&A, new business opportunities, drive strategic planning process, and oversee corporate strategy.
+We also welcome leaders in user acquisition, data, product management, quality assurance, and engineering that brought in experience from across the mobile gaming and broad technology industries.

 As noted last quarter, we are replicating the success of our Jackpot Party game team structure across our other franchises.
 As a result, our largest games will have dedicated teams working on live ops, feature implementation and tech quality and improvement.
 We believe this enhanced team design will allow feature releases to go to market faster, maximize player engagement and lead to future growth.